briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 	print "One-way ANOVA P = ", p_val

-If P > 0.05, we can claim with high confidence that the means of the results of all three experiments are not significantly different.
+If P > 0.05, we can claim with confidence that the means of the results of all three experiments are not significantly different.

-### Bootstrapped 95% confidence intervals
+#### Bootstrapped 95% confidence intervals

-Oftentimes in wet lab research, it's difficult to perform the 30 replicate runs recommended for computing reliable confidence intervals with S.E.M.
+Oftentimes it's difficult to perform the 20+ replicate runs recommended for computing reliable confidence intervals with S.E.M.
 In this case, bootstrapping the confidence intervals is a much more accurate method of determining the 95% confidence interval around your experiment's mean performance.